Position Statement on Flexible Scheduling

 The PRINCIPAL creates the appropriate climate within the school by understanding and advocating the benefits of flexible scheduling to the faculty, by monitoring scheduling, by maintaining appropriate staffing levels, funding, and joint planning time for classroom teachers and school librarians.

-The LIBRARY SUPPORT STAFF works to maintain the daily operation of the library to allow the professional librarian and teaching staff the time and flexibility to work with each other and students to provide excellent educational experiences for learning.
+The LIBRARY SUPPORT STAFF works to maintain the daily operation of the library to allow the professional school librarian and teaching staff the time and flexibility to collaborate together to provide students with excellent educational experiences for learning.